 - Land and submerged lands commonly called "swamps" or "marshes" which support aquatic or semi-aquatic vegetation, plants or brush.

 Natural drainage patterns shall be employed in preference to rechanneling streams or watercourses.
-In no case shall work be performed which directly or indirectly affects natural drainage patterns without the granting of approval by the Town, county and state agencies having jurisdiction.
+In no case shall work be performed which directly or indirectly affects natural drainage patterns without the granting of approval by the designated Engineer, county and state agencies having jurisdiction.